suapapa/site-ingress/README.md

 ### Renew

-The SSL cert will be renew from cron.
+The SSL cert will be renewed by cron.
 Check `Dockerfile` for the detail